farcego/slimmingDive/README.md

-You need package `remotes` to install slimmingDive directly from R as it is not (yet) in CRAN
+You need package `remotes` to install slimmingDive directly from GitHub as it is not (yet) in CRAN

 ```R
 #install.packages("remotes")